Must See Places On A Winter Road Trip Across Canada

 This post includes some affiliate links.
 If you make a qualifying purchase using one of these links, I may make a small percentage of the sale at no extra cost to you.

 One of the top reasons is location.
 Radium Hot Springs is right on Highway 93, a well-maintained and quieter alternative to Highway 1.
-They are also open all year round.
+The facility is open all year round (check operating hours and days first).

 Radium Hot Springs is a blend of man-made and natural, with the main swimming area set into a deep, rocky canyon.
 On the way into the town of Radium Hot Springs, keep an eye out for the resident herd of bighorn sheep!